-You can prepare for licensure to teach grades 6-12 through this specialization with at least one, preferably two endorsements, in these teaching areas: accounting, basic business, business computer programming/systems, information processing (secretarial), and marketing.
+You can prepare for licensure to teach grades 9-12 through this specialization in these teaching areas: accounting, basic business, business computer programming/systems, information technology, and marketing.
 Through this specialization you will also be qualified for instructional positions in career colleges, government agencies, and business and industry programs.